Heloísa Gonçalves Duque Soares Ribeiro

 Heloísa Gonçalves Duque Soares Ribeiro (née Heloísa Borba Gonçalves; born March 13, 1950), known as The Black Widow (Viúva Negra), is a Brazilian–American criminal, murderer and accused serial killer.
 Convicted for the murder of one husband and bigamy/fraud charges in absentia, Gonçalves has been accused in at least three other murders and multiple other violent crimes dating back to 1971, but has so far evaded capture.
-As of February 2023, she is one of Brazil's most wanted criminals and has a red notice issued for her arrest from Interpol.
+As of January 2024, she is one of Brazil's most wanted criminals and has a red notice issued for her arrest from Interpol.

 Early life

 Due to her tendency to use aliases and not talk about her life, little can be verified about Gonçalves' past.
 She was born on March 13, 1950, in Porto Alegre, Rio Grande do Sul, as Heloísa Borba Gonçalves, and had her first child at age 19 with then-boyfriend Carlos Pinto da Silva.
-She then began a simultaneous relationship with a doctor named Guenther Joerg Wolff, and became pregnant with his child as well.
+She then began a simultaneous relationship with a German doctor named Guenther Joerg Wolff, and became pregnant with his child as well.

 On December 27, 1971, the 4-months-pregnant Gonçalves and Wolff decided to go on a trip from Porto Alegre to Taquara in the latter's Volkswagen Karmann Ghia.
 According to official records, they collided with a truck, as a result of which 38-year-old Wolff died on the spot, but Gonçalves and her unborn child managed to survive.
 The daughter was born soon after, with Gonçalves inheriting Wolff's house in Porto Alegre as his widow.
-A year after that, she became a mother for the third time, having her second child with Pinto.
+A year after that, she became a mother for the third time, having her second child with Pinto da Silva.